-If your organisation is not listed below and you wish to be included please contact the Shire's Community Development Officer, Cher Groves, on 9575 2211 extension 138.
+If your organisation is not listed below and you would like to be included please contact the Shire's Community Development Officer, Cher Groves, on 9575 5138.

 St John Ambulance

 St John Ambulance Volunteers are one of our most precious community resources.
 They help ensure that the country communities of WA are well supported in times of medical emergency.
 Here in the Gingin Shire, ambulances are housed at Lancelin, Ocean Farm, Woodridge and Gingin.

 As one of 3,000 country St John Ambulance volunteers you not only get the satisfaction of knowing you are helping others but you also gain important life saving skills to help your family and friends in times of emergencies.
 No matter what your motivation, being a St John Ambulance volunteer is a great way to meet new friends, work as a team, have fun and give back to your community.
 There are many ways to be involved and help your community through St John Ambulance.
 Driving ambulances, providing first aid, being part of the committee are just a few roles available.
 Volunteers are supported every step of the way through training and mentoring.